StackVista/stackstate-docs/use/perspectives/topology-perspective.md

 ### Quick actions

-Quick actions expand the topology selection in one of the following ways:
+Hover over any component to bring up the component navigation menu.
+Select Quick actions to expand the topology selection in one of the following ways:

 * Show all dependencies -- shows all dependencies for selected component
 * Show dependencies, 1 level, both directions -- limits displayed dependencies to one level from selected component